brianw0924/Software-Systems-Design-and-Implementation/hw2/write-up.md

     Simply return 0 to prevent kernel from shutting down.
 * To unhook system calls, I restore original system calls back to the system call table.

+# Bonus: Hook mkdir
+* Linux implement mkdir by the system call `mkdirat`.
+I disable it by changing the return value to -1, so the user can't mkdir.
+* Additionally, I print the dir_name that the user attempt to create.
+The dir_name is pass by the second parameter in regs.

 # Test programs

 For Hide/Unhide, simply run the test_hide program.
 If the rootkit is already hidden, the program will unhide it; If it's not hidden, the program will hide it.